BioBoost/course-linux-essentials/docs/06-ownership-and-permissions/README.md

 ## File Metadata

-In Linux, each file and directory does not only contain its actual data, but is also accompanied by metadata.
-Metadata is data about data.
+In Linux, each file and directory does not only contain its actual data, but is also accompanied by metadata. **Metadata is data about data**.

 The most common way to view the metadata of a file is to use `ls` with the long listing option `-l`, e.g.